5v7/github-checker/README.md

 # GitHub Checker

-A Python script to check available 2-3C usernames on Github.
+A Python script to check available 3-4C / Words usernames on Github.

 ## Installation / Usage